 The expansion also creates job opportunities.
 Openings in several departments have been posted and can be reviewed at the CAREERS page.

-capable two-place personal and utility aircraft in its class.
-CubCrafters also offers their Carbon Cub in a kit version, the Carbon Cub EX-2.
+performance.
+CubCrafters also offers their Carbon Cub in a kit variant, the Carbon Cub EX-2, as well as an

 Cub Crafters, Inc.